jeremyhahn/go-trusted-platform/README.md

     # Run tests
     make test

+    # Build docker containers
+    make docker

+    # Build ISOs
+    make isos

+## Install

+The easiest way to install the Trusted Platform is to use the ISO installer or docker container, as they include the platform software with automation capabilities that facilitate the installation and configuration for custom secure boot key enrollment, binary signing, TPM 2.0, LUKS full disk encryption, and support tooling.

+See the [Reference Architecture](docs/ARCHITECTURE-REF.md) doc for details on the various components and how they're configured.

+The [trusted-platform-iso-builder](build/docker/trusted-platform-iso-builder/) docker container contains a `Makefile` that can be used to launch QEMU instances in a couple different UEFI configurations, including plain UEFI, UEFI w/ Microsoft Secure Boot Signing Certs, and UEFI w/ Custom Secure Boot Keys & Signing Certificates.

 #### Configuration

-Copy a [config file](configs/platform/config.dev.yaml) to `./config.yaml` (where you will run the `tpadm` binary).
+Copy a [config file](configs/platform/) to `./config.yaml` (where you will run the `platformd` binary).
 Edit the configuration file according to your environment and requirements.

 The Trusted Platform will try to read the TPM Endorsement Key Certificate from NVRAM, however, not all TPM's have their certificates flashed to NVRAM.
 Next it will attempt to download the EK certificate from the Manufacturer website (currently only Intel is supported).
 If neither of these methods is able to locate your TPM EK certificate, an EK certificate will be generated.
 If an EK `cert-handle` is defined, the generated certificate will be written to NV RAM.
 It may optionally be stored in the x509 certificate store.